-- (1) The cultivation, manufacture, distribution, storage, or sale of marijuana shall not be a lawful use by right, accessory use (including as a home occupation), conditional use, or lawful nonconforming use in any zoning district of the Town of Ridgway, except as provided in this subsection (J2). - (2) A Medical Marijuana Center, Medical Marijuana Optional Premises Cultivation Operation, and Medical Marijuana-Infused Products Manufacturing Facility, licensed under Article 43.3 of Title 12 CRS, a Primary Care Giver registered under C.R.S.
-25-1.5-106, and a Marijuana Cultivation Facility, a Marijuana Testing Facility, a Marijuana Product Manufacturing Facility or a Retail Marijuana Store licensed by the State of Colorado pursuant to Article XVIII, Section 16 of the Colorado Constitution and Article 43.4 of the Title 12, CRS, may be located within the LI-4 and GI-2 Zoning Districts and the General Commercial Zoning District east of Liddell Drive extended, as a use by right if they meet the following provisions: - (a) They must be operated lawfully under applicable provisions of State Law. - (b) They must comply with the performance standards of the LI 1-1 and 1-2GI Zoning Districts, or General Commercial Zoning Districts, as applicable. - (c) They must have valid State and Town sales tax licenses and collect and remit sales tax on sales of Marijuana in accordance with State Law and Town ordinances. - (d) A Certificate of Occupancy for each building must be obtained prior to establishment of the use therein.

-- (e) The cultivation, manufacturing, storage, distribution and sale of Marijuana, must be confined to an enclosed building. - (f) They must be located in structures with commercial and industrial uses only, and are not allowed in buildings with residential uses. - (g) No storage facilities are permitted off the licensed premises. - (h) The building in which the licensed activities take place may not be located within 1,000 feet of a school, an alcohol or drug treatment facility, the principal campus of a college, university or seminary, or a residential childcare facility.
+- (1) The cultivation, manufacture, distribution, storage, or sale of marijuana shall not be a lawful use by right, accessory use (including as a home occupation), conditional use, or lawful nonconforming use in any zoning district of the Town of Ridgway, except as provided in this subsection (2). - (2) A Medical Marijuana Center, Medical Marijuana Optional Premises Cultivation Operation, and Medical Marijuana-Infused Products Manufacturing Facility, licensed under Article 43.3 of Title 12 CRS, a Primary Care Giver registered under C.R.S.
+25-1.5-106, and a Marijuana Cultivation Facility, a Marijuana Testing Facility, a Marijuana Product Manufacturing Facility or a Retail Marijuana Store licensed by the State of Colorado pursuant to Article XVIII, Section 16 of the Colorado Constitution and Article 43.4 of the Title 12, CRS, may be located within the LI and GI Zoning Districts and the General Commercial Zoning District east of Liddell Drive extended, as a use by right if they meet the following provisions: - (a) They must be operated lawfully under applicable provisions of State Law. - (b) They must comply with the performance standards of the LI and GI Zoning Districts, or General Commercial Zoning Districts, as applicable. - (c) They must have valid State and Town sales tax licenses and collect and remit sales tax on sales of Marijuana in accordance with State Law and Town ordinances. - (d) A Certificate of Occupancy for each building must be obtained prior to establishment of the use therein. - (e) The cultivation, manufacturing, storage, distribution and sale of Marijuana, must be confined to an enclosed building. - (f) They must be located in structures with commercial and industrial uses only and are not allowed in buildings with residential uses. - (g) No storage facilities are permitted off the licensed premises. - (h) The building in which the licensed activities take place may not be located within 1,000 feet of a school, an alcohol or drug treatment facility, the principal campus of a college, university or seminary, or a residential childcare facility.
 The distance referred to shall be measured from the nearest property line of the land use for the above listed uses to the nearest portion of the building in which licensed activity takes place, using a route of direct pedestrian access.
-This restriction shall not affect the renewal or reissuance of a license once granted, or apply to a license in effect actively doing business before any of the above uses was constructed.
+This restriction shall not affect the renewal or reissuance of a license once granted or apply to a license in effect actively doing business before any of the above uses was constructed. - (3) Cultivation. - (a) A patient, validly registered under State Law, may cultivate Medical Marijuana at the patient's residence for the Patient's own use only, if in compliance with the limitations of State Law and if the plants cannot be seen or smelled off the premises. - (b) An individual may cultivate Marijuana at the individual's residence, only if in compliance with the limitations of Subsection (16)(3)(b) of Article XVIII of the Colorado Constitution and other applicable state law, including the requirement that the growing take place in an enclosed locked place, is not conducted publicly or openly and is not made available for sale.